albertotono/project0/README.md

 https://github.com/andrewp-as-is/touch.py

-On my end I had the antivirus that was blocking "touch" make sure to unblock it.
+On my end the antivirus was blocking "touch" make sure to unblock it.
 2)

 In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.